 Hansen was named the starting quarterback for the 2011 season earlier this week following 15 practices in spring ball under a new coaching staff led by Jon Embree.
 And for the first time in years, there was really no doubt whom the coach would select when Embree told reporters an announcement was coming.

 It is the first time since the offseason between 2007 and 2008 that everyone associated with the CU program knows going into the summer who the starter will be.
-And the reality is it is probably the first time since the offseason between 2004 and 2005 when Joel Klatt was under center that a consensus has been achieved this early as to whom the starter should be.

 When Hansen takes hisfirst snap Sept.
 3 at Hawaii, he will join a club of seven other quarterbacks who have logged playing time in all four years of eligibility at CU.

-"It`s definitely a big weight lifted off my back," Hansen said of not having to contend with competing with
+"It`s definitely a big weight lifted off my back," Hansen said of not having to contend with competing with the coach`s son this year.

 Eyes wide open